dinde451/jarr.d1/Jarulfs_Guide.md

 In each table, each monster has data in three lines corresponding to the three difficulty levels.
-The top line is for normal, the middle one for nightmare and the bottom line for hell.
+The top line is for normal, the middle one for nightmare and the bottom line for hell difficulty.
 As the resistances and immunities are the same for nightmare as for normal they are only given once for normal.
 Dungeon levels are the same regardless of difficulty level and are thus only given once for each monster.

 Resistances and immunities are given in the following way.
 In the top of the column it says MFL.
 That corresponds to Magic, Fire, and Lightning,